mdonega/photoShare/README.md

 Author: Mauro Donega`

 Scripts to keep photos on my raspberry pi:
+- git clone <git repo>
-- put your photo originals in originals/<mydir>
+- put your photo originals in originals/<mydir> (create originals if it doesn't exists)
 - run ./makeUpdate.sh <folderName>

 The scripts will create: